zynaddsubfx/zynaddsubfx/.github/PULL_REQUEST_TEMPLATE/pr-template.md

 - [ ] 06.
 Is aliasing avoided?
 - [ ] 07.
 Are clicks/pops/discontinuities avoided?
 - [ ] 08.
 Are any new parameters well mapped over their provided range?
 - [ ] 09.
+Is divide by zero impossible?
+- [ ] 10.
 Does the code define all magic numbers at a common place (e.g. on top of the file, or for constants which are used in several places, inside `src/globals.h`)?
-- [ ] 10.
+- [ ] 11.
 Are nontrivial formulae or constants explained and the source is referenced?
-- [ ] 11.
+- [ ] 12.
 Do nontrivial class variables have a doxygen comment?
-- [ ] 12.
+- [ ] 13.
 Code: Are grammar and spelling correct?
 (Note: spell checks are only done for `doc/`)
-- [ ] 13.
+- [ ] 14.
 Documentation: Is the grammar correct?
 (Note: spell checks are done by CI)
-- [ ] 14.
+- [ ] 15.
 Are all function parameters `const` - if possible?
-- [ ] 15.
+- [ ] 16.
 Are all class members `const` - if possible?
-- [ ] 16.
+- [ ] 17.
 Is `memmove` avoided where a ringbuffer would be faster?
-- [ ] 17.
+- [ ] 18.
 Is a unit test needed for this functionality?

 ## CI checks: